brown-cs132-s13/labs/sql/README.md

 A database is a collection of tables.
 Each table has a number of columns (or fields) and rows.
 Rows usually represent a thing, and columns are one aspect of that thing.
 For example, we might have a table of "people" with columns for first name, last name, and age.
-Columns usually have types like "text" or "integer" to indicate what sort of data they are.
+Columns usually have types like `text` or `integer` to indicate what sort of data they are.

 Databases are complicated and you won't have to implement one -- but you will have to leverage one.
 There are many SQL databases such as MySQL, PostgreSQL, and what you'll be using today: SQLite3.
-SQLite is a little bit different from most other databases because it's simply stored in a file.
+SQLite is a little bit different from most other databases because the database is simply stored in a file.
 (Yours will be named zipcodes.db and should appear in the same directory as everything else when you run your loader.)
 The library you'll be using to talk to the database, AnyDB, abstracts many of these differences, however.